Guidelines and guardrails

 Why did they want me calling on them?
 What is the purpose of The Daily?
 Who’s the audience?
 Was I trying to shove what they viewed as my responsibilities onto them?
 And similar.

 It’s easy to try and apply the same practices and tools in the same timescale to different groups of people and systems and expect similar results.
-It’s also easy to forget how long it took to go from a troubling place to a happy place and that the people here now aren’t the people that were there then.
+It’s also easy to forget how long it took to go from a troubling place to a happy place and that the people here now aren’t the people who were there then.

 For one client it took us three years and two leadership changes to decide using a design system would be beneficial.
 For another client they had a design system in place when I got there.
 For both it made sense to have one—for me and this site, a fully baked design system doesn’t make sense.